Determinants, even instantons and Bridgeland stability: Instanton Sheaves

 As noted in \cite{JD}, every derived dual of an instanton sheaf is a perverse instanton sheaf but the converse is not true.

-\begin{example} We can take, for example, $E\in \Dbal(\mathbb{P}^3)$ to be the linear complex which has its last-step cohomology equal to $\mathcal{O}_p$, for the point $p\in \mathbb{P}^3$ satisfying the equation $x=y=z=0$.
+\begin{example} We can take, for example, $E\in \Dbal(\mathbb{P}^3)$ to be the linear complex which has cohomology equal to $\mathcal{O}_p$ at the highest degree, for the point $p\in \mathbb{P}^3$ satisfying the equation $x=y=z=0$.
 Therefore, we can choose a line that does not go through the point $p$ in order to conclude that $L j^\ast(E)$ is a sheaf element, making $E$ into a perverse instanton sheaf.

-Moreover, it is not the derived dual of any instanton sheaf as its last-step cohomology would nescessarily need to be pure of dimension $1$, \cite{JMT}.
-Even more, we can calculate $E^\vee$ to determine that its last-step cohomology would be $\mathcal{O}_q$, for the point $q$ determined by $x=y=w=0$, and in that way it cannot be the derived dual of an instanton sheaf because the derived dual is an involution. \end{example}
+Moreover, it is not the derived dual of any instanton sheaf as its cohomology at the highest degree would necessarily need to be pure of dimension $1$, \cite{JMT}.
+Even more, we can calculate $E^\vee$ to determine that its cohomology at the highest degree would be $\mathcal{O}_q$, for the point $q$ determined by $x=y=w=0$, and in that way it cannot be the derived dual of an instanton sheaf because the derived dual is an involution. \end{example}

 \begin{proposition} Let $\mathcal{L}(c)\subset \mathcal{I}(c)$ be the subset of shifted locally free instanton sheaves of charge $c$ and $\mathcal{P}(c)=\{E \in \Shione |\text{ $E^\vee \in \mathcal{I}(c)$}\}$ the subset of perverse instanton sheaves that are dual of instanton sheaves of charge $c$.
 Then, for every $(\beta,\alpha) \in \bar{R}_+$ outside of $\bar{\Upsilon}_3$, every object in $\mathcal{L}(c)$ and $\mathcal{P}(c)$ is $\lba$-stable. \end{proposition}